openshift/enhancements/enhancements/installer/image-based-installer.md

 speed at the Far Edge site and the simplicity of preparation and deployment of Far Edge clusters, at scale.

-The image-based installer provides users with such speed and simplicity, but it currently needs the [multicluster engine](https://docs.openshift.com/container-platform/4.15/architecture/mce-overview-ocp.html) and/or the [Image-based Install operator](https://github.com/openshift/image-based-install-operator) to generate the required installation and configuration artifacts.
+The Image-based Installer provides users with such speed and simplicity, but it currently needs the [multicluster engine](https://docs.openshift.com/container-platform/4.15/architecture/mce-overview-ocp.html) and/or the [Image-based Install operator](https://github.com/openshift/image-based-install-operator) to generate the required installation and configuration artifacts.
 We would like